wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
+= 6.8.0.1 =
+* FIX Compatibility issue with Hello from Elementor

 = 6.8 <a href="https://www.seopress.org/newsroom/product-news/seopress-6-8/">Read the blog post update</a> =
 * NEW Google Search Console widgets (PRO) 🎉
 * NEW OpenAI: we now pass the post language to improve results when generating meta title / description 🎉